Kumortuli: Train

 Sovabazar Ahiritola railway station and Bagbazar railway station on Kolkata Circular Railway line are the nearest stations.
 Kolkata Station, which is one of the five major railway-terminals of Kolkata Metropolitan Area, is also located nearby.

+Metro

+Nearest metro station is Sovabazar Sutanuti metro station and through metro, it can be easily accessed the areas of Dakshineswar and New Garia (Kavi Subhash metro station).